jobi97/MechaCar_Statistical_Analysis/README.md

 ## T-test on suspension coils
-Lot 1 pvalue =1, so we cannot reject null hypothesis Lot 2 pvalue =.6072, so we can not reject null hypo lot 3 pvalue = .04, so we can reject the null.
-Thi
+Lot 1 pvalue =1, so we cannot reject null hypothesis Lot 2 pvalue =.6072, so we cannot reject null hypo lot 3 pvalue = .04, so we can reject the null.

 ## study design
+While people who shop for cars likely weigh mpg highly when purchasing a new vehicle, there are several other factors a customer may take into account.
+These considerations begin with who your target customer base is, which is also likely correlated to the model of the car being purchased.
+Holding all things equal (no significance in price or mpg compared to competitors), a big distinguisher between the MechaCar brand and others would be safety features.

+Similarly to how we determined which features are correlated to a car's mpg, we would need to determine which features of a car would have a non-random amount of cariance in relation to safety ratings.
+This would be done by acquiring a large pool of data for several different mechacar features and competitors features.
+Linear regression and subsequent summary statistics would provide coefficients that would tell us which variables are related to safety.
+We would then perform a t.test on those categorical features (say, break traction in inclimate weather) to determine if there is any statistical significace between means of Mechacar's safety and competitors safety.